 Before & After Your Gallbladder Surgery

 If you have severe gallbladder symptoms, your doctor may recommend surgery to remove your gallbladder.
 It’s an organ you can live without.
 Gallbladder removal is known as a cholecystectomy.
-It can be performed using open surgery through a large incision or with minimally invasive surgery (laparoscopy).
+It can be performed using open surgery through a large incision or with minimally invasive surgery (laparoscopic or robotic).

 WHAT TO EXPECT